bsmth/content/files/en-us/web/http/guides/cors/errors/corsmissingalloworigin/index.md

 ---
 title: "Reason: CORS header 'Access-Control-Allow-Origin' missing"
+short-title: "'Access-Control-Allow-Origin' header is missing"
 slug: Web/HTTP/Guides/CORS/Errors/CORSMissingAllowOrigin
 page-type: http-cors-error
 ---

 {{HTTPSidebar}}

+The response to the {{Glossary("CORS")}} request is missing the required {{HTTPHeader("Access-Control-Allow-Origin")}} header, which is used to determine whether or not the resource can be accessed by content operating within the current origin.

-## Reason
+## CORS error reason

 ```plain
 Reason: CORS header 'Access-Control-Allow-Origin' missing
 ```

-## What went wrong?

-The response to the {{Glossary("CORS")}} request is missing the required
-{{HTTPHeader("Access-Control-Allow-Origin")}} header, which is used to determine whether or not the resource can be accessed by content operating within the current origin.
+## Fixing '`Access-Control-Allow-Origin` missing' error

 If the server is under your control, add the origin of the requesting site to the set of domains permitted access by adding it to the `Access-Control-Allow-Origin`